 What’s the Difference Between Organic Search Visibility & Traffic?

-SEO visibility is a relative value that’s usually represented as a percentage.
-It estimates the likelihood that a site will receive traffic from a fixed set of keywords based on how high that site ranks for each individual keyword.
+SEO visibility is a relative metric gathered from several search factors.
+It’s used to understand how visible a site will be across SERPs and estimates the likelihood that a site will receive traffic from a fixed set of keywords based on how high the site ranks for each keyword.

 SEO traffic is an absolute value.
 It’s the estimated number of visitors (clicks) that you’ll receive from organic search results based on where you rank for each individual keyword, the estimated click-through rate (CTR) given that ranking, and its estimated number of monthly searches.
 (You can learn more about how to measure site traffic in this article.)